 Enter single sign-on (SSO) techniques.
 With one form of identity verified, the user can move from system to system without logging in to each one.

 Federated identity management supports SSO, but it takes the concept of signing a bit further.

-Companies that invest in federated identity solutions agree on a set of sharing principals.
+Companies that invest in federated identity solutions agree on a set of shared principals.
 That ensures quick movement between systems without compromising security.

 Federated Identity & Authentication

 Your digital identity is made up of attributes that define you as a unique person moving through the landscape.
 Federated identity is an agreement between entities about the definition and use of those attributes.
 Agreements allow you to sign on in one place and then jump to another asset without signing in again.